 - Canaan, tactical version, Alphard's Weapon of Choice.

-- Snake's standard handgun in Metal Gear Ghost Babel, and purchasable in Metal Gear Solid 4.
+- Snake's standard handgun in Metal Gear: Ghost Babel, and can be purchased or stolen from Haven Troopers in Metal Gear Solid 4: Guns of the Patriots.

-- In Battlestar Galactica (Reimagined), this was the standard-issue sidearm for the Colonial military from season 2 onwards.
+- In Battlestar Galactica (2003), this was the standard-issue sidearm for the Colonial military from season 2 onwards.
 It was slightly modified with a microgrenade launcher on the accessory rail.

 - The Samael pistol in Alpha Protocol is modeled after the Five-Seven.